Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 The NRS data published here include all deaths where Covid-19, including suspected cases, was mentioned on the death certificate.

-The figures reveal there has been a total of 373 deaths across the north and north-east, with six deaths recorded between June 8 and June 14.
+The figures reveal there has been a total of 377 deaths across the north and north-east, with four deaths recorded between June 15 and June 21.

 We take a closer look at the figures to reveal differences in geography, location and by occupation, age and sex.